-Teaching values to our children is more important than ever.
-As educators and parents, we influence our children hugely and it is our responsibility to teach our children core values so they may grow up to be caring, confident and respectful adults.
+Teaching values to our students is more important today than ever.
+As educators and parents, we are students’ greatest influence and it is our responsibility to teach them to be people with values so that they can grow up to be loving, confident, and respectful adults.

-Our school promotes and encourages five core values—Personal Best, Responsibility, Fairness, Kindness and Respect.
-These encourage the children to lead successful and happy lives where they think not only of themselves but of the world around them.
-We think of ourselves as one big family in the school where every child has a part to play and is equally valued and loved.
+Following these values teaches students how to lead successful and happy lives but not only thinking about themselves, but also about the world around them.
+For us, the school is like a big family where every child has a role to play and everyone is equally valued and loved.

-The children are rewarded with certificates in weekly assemblies for particularly showing or demonstrating a value as well as other rewards for achieving an amount of certificates.
-We know that this reward system successfully ensures that the values become embedded as part of a child’s natural social “habits”.
-This in turn, along with their academic achievements will help to ensure that the children enjoy happy and successful lives as they leave our school as young adults to go out into the world to build lives for themselves.
+We know that this reward system ensures that values are integrated as part of the child’s natural social ‘habits’.
+This, in turn, along with their academic achievements will help ensure that when they leave school, students enjoy happy and successful lives as principled young adults, prepared to go out into the world and build their future.